SrKoDes/scripts/docker/docker_networking.md

 ```
 *Note the box highlighted in the image above is your container's public IP address.*

 As you can see, since these containers are on the same network, they can ping each other.
-What would happen if the containers were on different networks?
+What would happen if we pinged a container on a different network?

 ### Connecting Networks